-The Company has evaluated subsequent events since the balance sheet date and determined that there are no additional items to disclose.
+Other than the above, the Company has evaluated subsequent events since the balance sheet date and determined that there are no additional items to disclose.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

 Unless the context requires otherwise, references in this report to "Ecovyst," "the company," "we," "us" or "our" refer to Ecovyst Inc. and its consolidated subsidiaries.